PART: Pre-trained Authorship Representation Transformer: Authorship embeddings

 After a suitable $D$ and $D'$ have been successfully built, the documents in both sets are transformed with an encoder architecture to build their respective embedding sets $E$ and $E'$ with such as $E_i = f(D_i)$.
 We want to compute the pairwise cosine similarity for the embedding sets, approximating $S_c(E, E') = I_{NxN}$.
 To compute $X$, the cosine similarity matrix, we perform Eq.~\ref{eq:logits}.

-The term $\tau$ is a learnable temperature parameter, which is later used to compute the NT-Xent ~\cite{Sohn2016} loss over the similarity matrix as proposed in SimCLR~\cite{chen2020simple} and CLIP~\cite{radford2021learning}.
-Temperature regulates the L2 normalized product of embedding sets, for the cross-entropy function as described in Eq.~\ref{eq:cce}.
+The term $\tau$ is a learnable temperature parameter tuned on-line during training, which is later used to compute the NT-Xent ~\cite{Sohn2016} loss over the similarity matrix as proposed in SimCLR~\cite{chen2020simple} and CLIP~\cite{radford2021learning}.
+Temperature regulates the L2 normalized product of embedding sets for the cross-entropy function as described in Eq.~\ref{eq:cce}.

 The cross-entropy is applied to a square matrix, maximized when $X = I_{NxN}$ as our described objective.
-To ensure the efficient usage of data, the NT-Xent loss can also be computed on the transposed $X^T$ matrix, representing the similarity matrix $S_c(E', E)$.
-This allows for a second pass over the same data to gather a better measure of error.
-We average both terms and get the desired InfoNCE loss following Eq.~\ref{eq:lossfn}.
+To ensure the efficient usage of data, the NT-Xent loss can also be computed on the transposed $X^T$ matrix, representing the similarity matrix $S_c(E', E)$, an efficient second pass as performed in Eq.~\ref{eq:lossfn}.